 Do I need any coding experience?

-When should I apply?
+when should i apply?

 Our Code School courses run on the traditional academic semester schedule: August to December, and January to May.
 However, if you want to get started learning, don’t wait until the next semester.
 Reach out to us and we can get you started on your life-changing journey right away!

-What will this code camp prepare me for?
+what will this code camp prepare me for?

 We like to say that you’ll be an “expert beginner” at the end of the course.
 You’ll have a solid base of knowledge in basic web development and enough exposure to advanced topics to pick them up quickly and start making a dent wherever you land.
 We’ll focus on a more holistic approach to web development: learning how different concepts interact with each other, how they are extending and implemented in different languages and how you can prepare to jump between development environments.

-How much does it cost?
+how much does it cost?

 The Code School costs $750 per semester.
 This cost gives you one hour per day (approximately 90 sessions per semester) of instructional time.
 The classes can either be taken in person or remotely.

-Who are the instructors?
+who are the instructors?

 The primary instructor for the FCC Code School is Brock Ellis.
 Brock is a web developer from Fremont, Nebraska.
 He has been programming for the web for over six years and has a huge passion for teaching others.
 Brock lives in Fremont with his wife, two kids and two dogs.
 He currently serves as the primary technical educator for the Fremont Creative Collective, as well as a free-lance mobile app developer and entrepreneur.